Hellenic Air Force: Aircraft accidents and incidents

 The worst accident in the history of the Hellenic Air Force occurred on 5 February 1991, when Lockheed C-130H Hercules s/n: 748 crashed into Mount Othrys during the landing approach to Nea Anchialos.
 Sixty-three people were killed.

-The latest accident occurred on 30 January 2023, when a Hellenic Air Force upgraded two-seated F-4E Phantom crashed in the Ionian sea at around 10:30 am, 25 nautical miles (46,3 km) south of Andravida air base.
+On 30 January 2023, a Hellenic Air Force upgraded two-seated F-4E Phantom crashed in the Ionian sea at around 10:30 am, 25 nautical miles (46,3 km) south of Andravida air base.
 The aircraft belonged to the 338th Fighter-Bomber Squadron of the 117th Combat Wing based in Andravida.
 The accident occurred during a training exercise with another F-4E that successfully returned to base, the aircraft that crashed was the No.2 of the flight formation.
 According to early sources, shortly before the crash, the two pilots sent a distress signal that they would abandon the aircraft and use the ejection seats, later it was indicated that neither of the pilots ejected from the aircraft.
 A large search and rescue operation involving helicopters and ships from the Hellenic Air Force, the Hellenic Navy, and the Hellenic Coast Guard was set to find and rescue the pilots.
 The co-pilot was confirmed killed, while the captain was declared dead a few days later.
 It is still unclear what caused the crash, but some speculate that it was due to a technical failure.

+On 5 September 2026, a F-4E Phantom crashed during the Tanagra air show..
+Both pilots were killed during the crash.